Nadim Khan Memorial Homeless Resource Day | Volunteer Opportunities

 The day is possible due to the help of many volunteers.
-During Homeless Resource Day, students from Montgomery College, the University of Maryland School of Nursing and community members volunteered.
-They assist in various roles, one of the most rewarding was serving as guides to escort homeless guests through the facility helping them navigate services, vendors and exhibits.
+During Homeless Resource Day, students from Montgomery College, the University of Maryland School of Nursing and community members volunteer.
+They assist in various roles-one of the most rewarding is serving as a guide to escort homeless guests through the facility helping them navigate services, vendors and exhibits.
 Some of the comments last year were:

 - "I think what you people are doing for the homeless is wonderful; I am very thankful, my guide was awesome."